boa-dev/boa-dev.github.io/blog/2024-10-01-local-variables.md

 ### Other Exceptions

 There are some more situations that prevent us from using local variables.
-We have to account for every case where a variable might be accessed from outside it's function.
+We have to account for every case where a variable might be accessed from outside its function.
 Without going into detail on each of these cases, we can find all of them via scope analysis.

 Here is a quick overview: